 8. Let people know where they stand in terms of the quality of their work in the organization and with you.

-9. See to it that people are well trained of their jobs.
+9. See to it that people are well trained in their jobs.

 10. Meet with your employees to define expectations and roles, areas of responsibility and limits of authority.

 12. Encourage employees to take adequate breaks, maintain healthy habits and take care of themselves physically.

 13. Be aware of the signs of excess stress and watch for them in your people.

 14. Be aware of your own level of stress, and practice stress reduction techniques.